GemeenteUtrecht/process-platform/README.md

 To launch the docker image you need to specify the following environment variables:

+Server port:
+> SERVER_PORT with your server port.
+Default 8080.

 MySQL database:
 > SPRING_DATASOURCE_URL with value: jdbc:mysql://{hostname}:3306/{schema_name}